AaleeyahIvy/AaleeyahIvy/README.md

 # .·:·.☽✧ Hi there, my name is Aaleeyah! ✧☾.·:·.

-## About Me: Future Front-End or Back-End /Engineer?
+## About Me: Future Fullstack Engineer!
 I enjoy drawing, writing, playing games and most importantly coding.
 Also, reading books can be pretty fun, so that too.

 ### Learning C#, JS, HTML, CSS, JAVA.